ese3500/final-project-prime-hydration/README.md

 When hosting social events, preparing to serve guests beverages can be a deceptively daunting task.
 What do people want to drink?
 What ingredients do each of the drinks need?
 How much of each ingredient do I need to buy?
 How can I make sure that I'm following the law and only serving those over 21?
 And lastly, how does one make those drinks?
 Who will make drinks for our guests and when?
 Our project will hope to answer all these questions by distilling all these questions down to two.
 What ingredients do I need to buy, and when do I need to refill?
 This project is intersting because not only does it solve a real-world problem with a tangible solution, but it will feature modularity that will allow users to customize the solution to their own needs.

-If Red Bull gives you wings, Prime Hydration is giving you rockets
+"If Red Bull gives you wings, Prime Hydration is giving you rockets."

-Welcome to your PRIME
+Welcome to your PRIME.

 ### 3. Goals

 These are to help guide and direct your progress.

-Must Haves
+Core Goals:

 1. Have a consistent, controlled, and accurate fluid-dispensing system.

-2. Create a user interface that is as simple and light as possible.
+2. Create a user interface that is simple, clean, and intuitive.

 3. Design an exterior that allows for easy user entry and replacement of liquids.

 4. Find a good balance between speed and precision when making drinks.

-Additional
+Reach Goals:

 5. Implement variable mixing speeds depending on the beverage.